time4tea/gopro-dashboard-overlay/docs/xml/examples/03-datetime.md

 ## Combination of Dates and Times

-It may be better to combine a `text` and `dateime` component rather than rendering everything together.
+It may be better to combine a `text` and `datetime` component rather than rendering everything together.

 ```xml